Best Tuberose Perfume - The White Flower of Seduction

 Top notes include angelica seeds, cranberry, and lemon.
 The middle notes consist of jasmine Sambac, tuberose, green notes and rose petals.
 And the base notes are ambergris and suede.

-Because of its intense sweet fragrance, the tuberose flower is symbolic of wild pleasures and primordial passion.
-Tuberose is the fragrance for seduction.
+Because of its intense sweet fragrance, the tuberose beautiful flower is symbolic of wild pleasures and primordial passion.
+Tuberose is the most seductive and feminine in fragrance world.
 If you are in the mood for a passionate affair then a perfume with the smell of tuberose is just what you need!